SolidKalium/wordle-components/README.md

     - Explanation flag to show how the words actually ranked?
     - Use a Suggester instead of the weaker reimplementation currently being used
   - Grading mode
     - Show additional stats on each move, when -e is used?
+(In addition to words remaining.)
     - Support a choice of algorithm?
 This might belong in the analysis section instead of here.
   - Flashcard mode: The player is rewarded for choosing the actual best move, and it's always available.
 Filler words might not be the next-best words overall, but instead be words that are the best on the next turn or two according to the deterministic algorithm.
   - Analyses.
 Delay at least until after HTML UI for analyses